5afe/safe-react-components/README.md

 Once everything is installed, you have to instantiate a [ThemeProvider](https://styled-components.com/docs/api#themeprovider) from [styled-components](https://@gnosis.pm/safe-react-components/).

 This example uses the theme exported by safe-react-components.
-Here, you could extends this theme to customize it to your needs.
+Here, you can extend this theme to customize it to your needs.

 ```js
 import { ThemeProvider } from 'styled-components';